Dec 17, 2024 | Bar Crawl Berlin

 Change’s path: political and social demands

-Lech Wałęsa’s solidarity movement confronted Poland’s communist government for reform at the same time.
-The Polish labor movement and the last semi-free elections in Poland in 1989 delivered a message in Eastern Europe that change was possible.
-Hungary was also undergoing reforms, and so started to tear down their section of the Iron Curtain, so signally opening their border with Austria in May 1989.
-The East German leadership was under great pressure, and their workload reflected this.
+Also, at the same time, Lech Wałęsa’s solidarity came up with a movement to press for reform of the Poland communism government.
+The ‘Jaruzelski’s permit’ was given to the Polish labor movement and the last semi-free elections in Poland in the year 1989 a message to the other Eastern European countries: change is possible.
+Hungary was also experiencing changes, and thus began dismantling their part of the Iron Curtain and commenc-ing their process of liberalizing its border with Austria in May 1989.
+As you have seen, the East German leadership was under pressure, while their work load was showing this.

 Protests Rising in East Germany

-The country’s autocratic practices were especially underlined by media reportage that attracted international interest.
-Gorbachev had made it clear, though, that the Soviet Union was not about to meddle in domestic matters of its satellite republics.
-This was the “Sinatra Doctrine,” or more precisely, a warning that, should East Germans employ force to quell their population, they would not gain the support of the Soviets The East German administration was finding itself locked out from handling the growing demand for reform more and more.
+Hence a number of media reportage on the country’s autocratic practices was of interest, particularly to the international community.
+Gorbachev, however, had made it quite clear that the Soviet Union was not ready to interfere in internal affairs of its satellite republics.
+This was the ‘Sinatra Doctrine’, or in other words, a threat that if East Germans were to use force to suppress their population, they would not receive the support of the Soviets The East German administration was becoming increasingly isolated from being able to meet this rising demand for reform progressively.

 November 9, 1989: Celebrated Day of Uncertainty